 Agents and Authority

-When we perform a search at Google, we receive responses to queries based upon how relevant those results might be to our search terms.
+When we search at Google, we receive responses to queries based upon how relevant results might be to our search.
 The order of those results is based upon rankings influenced by both query-dependent and query-independent criteria.

-Query-dependent criteria are signals that try to identify how semantically related a document is to a query, such as word frequency distributions.
+Query-dependent criteria are signals that try to identify how semantically related a document is to a query, such as a word frequency distribution.

 Query-independent criteria are signals that attempt to identify how authoritative, or intelligible, or trustworthy a document might be, such as PageRank.
-PageRank tries not only to look at the number of references to a document but also the quality of those references.
+PageRank tries to look at the number of references to a document and the quality of those references.